-This paper presents a taxonomy of methods for detecting race conditions in parallel programs, shows how recent results fit into the taxonomy, and presents some new results for previously unexamined points in the taxonomy.
-It also presents a taxonomy of "races" and suggested terminology.
+This paper presents a taxonomy that categorizes methods for determining event orders in executions of parallel programs.
+These event orderings can then be used to detect race conditions in parallel programs.
+The paper also shows how recent race results fit into the event ordering taxonomy, and presents some new results for previously unexamined points in the taxonomy.